aeris/gdpr/letter/en.md

 Dear Sir or Madam:

 I am writing to you in your capacity as data protection officer for your company.
-In light of recent spam received on this email address, I am making this request for access to personal data pursuant to Article 15 of the General Data Protection Regulation.
+Following recent spam received on this email address, I am making this request for access to my personal data pursuant to Article 15 of the General Data Protection Regulation.
 I am concerned that your company’s information practices may be putting my personal information at undue risk of exposure or in fact has breached its obligation to safeguard my personal information.

-I proof my identity and this email address property by signing this email with my GPG key 0xefb74277ece4e222.
+I prove my identity and this email address property by signing this email with my GPG key 0xefb74277ece4e222.
 If you require further information, please contact me at my address above.

-I would like you to be aware at the outset, that I expect a reply to my request within one month, as required under Article 12.
+I would like you to be aware at the outset that I expect a reply to my request within one month, as required per Article 12.
 Failure to comply will leave me with no other option but to forward my inquiry with a letter of complaint to the CNIL (French GDPR regulator).

 Please advise as to the following:

-1. Please confirm to me whether or not my personal data is being processed.
+1. Please confirm whether or not my personal data is being processed.
 If it is, please provide me with the categories of personal data you have about me in your files and databases.

         a.
-In particular, please tell me what you know about me in your information systems, whether or not contained in databases, and including e- mail, documents on your networks, or voice or other media that you may store.
+In particular, please tell me what you know about me in your information systems, whether or not contained in databases, and including email, documents on your networks, or voice or other media that you may store.

         b.
 Additionally, please advise me in which countries my personal data is stored, or accessible from.
-In case you make use of cloud services to store or process my data, please include the countries in which the servers are located where my data are or were (in the past 12 months) stored.
+In case you make use of cloud services to store or process my data, please include the countries in which the servers are located where my data are or have been (in the past 12 months) stored.

         c.
 Please provide me with a copy of, or access to, my personal data that you have or are processing.